sealerio/sealer/applications/rookceph/rookceph-file/README.md

 Components included in this image:

+Ceph cluster:

     * 1 Deployment for rookceph operator.
+    * 3 ceph mon for ceph cluster.
-* 3 ceph mons for ceph cluster.
+    * 3 ceph osd for ceph cluster.
-* 1 ceph mgr for ceph cluster.
+    * 2 ceph mgr for ceph cluster.
     * enable ceph dashboard with ssl port 8443.

+CephFilesystem:

+    * 3 replicated datapool for ceph filesystem.
+    * 3 replicated metadatapool for ceph filesystem.
+    * 2 ceph metadata server.

 # How to run it